10 Things likely to happen when you stop eating sugar and carbs!

-1. Weight Loss -Yes!
+Weight Loss – Yes!
 Sweeteners have a tendency to encourage your body to hold on to fat.
 So, if you minimize sugar the reverse should happen.

-6. The brain fog is lifted. – Stop consuming processed carbs and you may notice more mental clarity.
+The brain fog is lifted. – Stop consuming simple carbs and sweets and you may notice more mental clarity.

-8. You might notice that water, coffee, and tea come in a zillion enjoyable flavors that are free of sweeteners (real and fake).
+You might notice that water, coffee, and tea come in a zillion enjoyable flavors that are free of sweeteners (real and fake) and empty calories.

-9. You may save some $$ dollars. – A bag of frozen veggies cost less than most bags of junk food.
+You may save some $$ dollars – A bag of frozen veggies costs less than most bags of junk food.
 Not to mention reduced medical bills from avoiding chronic illnesses etc.